 The study results “indicated that ERP systems have had an impact on organization performance.”
 They note that ERP implementation results in “more real-time and accurate information.”

 In this article, I define ERP systems and how they work.
-I also look at why managers who desire automation, improved functionality in areas like the back-office, product customization, accounting, CRM, and procurement, might consider enterprise resource planning software.
+I also look at why managers who desire automation, improved functionality in areas like the back-office, product customization, accounting, financial management, CRM, and procurement, might consider enterprise resource planning software.

 ERP is an acronym for enterprise resource planning, a business management software.
 In an article produced for the CIO and business technology executive news website, CIO.com, contributing columnist Bart Perkins provides a comprehensive definition of an ERP system.